 Sometimes it takes a wake-up call like cancer to bring us back to ourselves.
 The crisis of illness may shake us free of the life that we have created and allow us to begin a return to the life that is our own.

 Rachel Naomi Remen, MD

-If you have been newly diagnosed, are at the beginning, in the middle or beyond treatment, or if you have lived with cancer for a while, we invite you to join our circles.
-You may seek to find meaning in the challenge of cancer, bear witness to your own or others’ suffering or loss, and explore your own individual choices and capacity for healing.
+If you’ve been newly diagnosed, are at the beginning, in the middle of, or beyond treatment, or if you’ve lived with cancer for a while, we invite you to join a healing circle.
+Within a circle, you might find meaning in the challenge of cancer, bear witness to your own or others’ suffering and loss, and explore your choices and capacity for healing.

-Our healing circles are a safe and supportive space to walk with each other through these times.
+Healing circles are a safe and supportive space in which you can walk with others through these times.
 Each circle is a blend of sharing and silence, compassion and curiosity.
-Our agreements ensure acceptance and confidentiality.
+Agreements ensure acceptance and confidentiality.
 We honor our own unique paths to healing and respect the choices of others.

 Living with Cancer: Healing together 1

 Living with Cancer: Healing together 7

 Healing circles are groups of peers who support one another through deep listening and compassion.
 Circle participants abide by agreements, including agreements around confidentiality.
 The volunteers who host healing circles do not provide medical or psychotherapeutic advice or treatment.
 Participation in a healing circle does not replace the care provided by a qualified healthcare professional.

 Circles scheduled in